If work for a course is not completed by the end of a semester, a student may ask the instructor for an incomplete.

 To request an excused incomplete in any course, the Academic Review Board requires that the student follow these steps:

-2. The student should prepare a petition to the Academic Review Board in the form of an email to the class dean.
-The email should include ID number as well as name, and include the following information about each course for which an excused incomplete is requested:
+2. The student should prepare a petition to the Academic Review Board, using the online form.
+The student should include the ID number as well as name, and include the following information about each course for which an excused incomplete is requested:

 3. Obtain supporting documentation.
 In most cases, excused incompletes are granted for a medical/mental health issue that has significantly disrupted the student's ability to complete work on time, and for which the student has been receiving appropriate clinical support.
-In these cases, a note from a doctor, counselor, or other clinician to the class dean indicating that the student has been seeking appropriate clinical support will help the Academic Review Board determine whether to approve the student's request for an excused incomplete.
+In these cases, a note from a doctor, counselor, or other clinician to the class dean indicating that the student has been seeking appropriate clinical support during the time when the course was in progress will help the Academic Review Board determine whether to approve the student's request for an excused incomplete.